 This notice includes important funding information about your pension plan ("the Plan").
 This notice also provides a summary of federal rules governing multiemployer plans and general information about the benefit payments guaranteed by the Pension Benefit Guaranty Corporation ("PBGC"), a federal insurance agency.
-All traditional pension plans (called "defined benefit pension plans") must provide this notice every year regardless of their funding status.
+This notice required by federal law and all traditional pension plans (called "defined benefit pension plans") must provide this notice every year regardless of their funding status.
 This notice does not mean that the Plan is terminating.
 It is provided for informational purposes and you are not required to respond in any way.
-This notice is for the plan year beginning July 1, 2019 and ending June 30, 2020 (referred to hereafter as "Plan Year").
+This notice is for the plan year beginning July 1, 2023 and ending June 30, 2024 (referred to hereafter as "Plan Year").